 In addition, under this contract, the City is responsible for event scheduling and planning, management of outside kiosk sales, rentals, food service and other vendor services, and parking management.
 The fees charged by the City for these services are reduced by revenues earned by the City.
 If revenues earned by the City are not sufficient to cover its costs, the maximum amount payable by the CMPA is \$200,000.
-Furthermore, any revenues earned by the City in excess of its costs are payable to CMPA for deposit in the capital repair and maintenance fund.
-For the year ended September 30, 2016, the City paid approximately \$35,000 to CMPA under this contract.
+Furthermore, any revenues earned by the City in excess of its costs are payable to the CMPA for deposit in the capital repair and maintenance fund.
+For period ended May 31, 2017, CMPA recognized revenue of approximately \$4,400 under this contract.